-Contagious Illness Any Contagious Illness may need to have a doctor's note to return to school.
+Contagious Illness Any Contagious Illness may need to have a doctor's note to return to school, or in most cases the child can return when they are symptom free without medication for a 24 hour period.

 I need to stay home from school if...